mark-archer/peerstack/README.md

 ## Motivations

-Robust infrastructure, users own their data, prevent censorship, democratic web.
+- Robust and resilient infrastructure
+- Users own their data
+- Prevent censorship
+- Democratic web

-Power to the people.
+- Power to the people.

 ## Example